A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition

-\paragraph{UDA datasets.} In BEAR, we provide two different types of domain adaptation paradigm: \textbf{Inter-dataset} is constructed based on two different datasets that have different distributions, especially viewpoint change, but share common categories.
-For instance, Mini-Sports1M and MOD20 are collected from different data sources but they both describe a variety of sports-related actions.
-Totally, we construct 4 paired datasets following the inter-dataset rule: three of them are from the 18 datasets (ToyotaSmarthome and MPII-Cooking, Mini-Sports1M and MOD20, UCF-Crime and XD-Violence), and the other is constructed by a synthetic sports dataset named PHAV \cite{roberto2017procedural} and Mini-Sports1M. \textbf{Intra-dataset}, on the contrary, is built within one dataset that records the same actions differently.
-For example, InHARD has three different views for each video sample and we simply construct 6 paired datasets for the UDA study.
-Besides, we also include the popular Jester(S-T) \cite{pan2020adversarial} in our benchmark.
-The details of the dataset construction can be found in Appendix~\ref{appendix_uda}.
-We provide two common baseline results: `Source only' and `Supervised target'.
-The former directly evaluates the model trained on the source training set with the target test set, and the latter is the supervised learning performance on the target domain.
-Besides, we also evaluate two recent UDA algorithms on our benchmark: TA$^{3}$N~\cite{chen2019temporal} and CoMix~\cite{sahoo2021contrast}. \paragraph{Challenging viewpoint adaptation.} As shown in Table~\ref{tab:uda}, domain adaptation can be obviously challenging especially in viewpoint change cases.
+\paragraph{Intra-dataset adaptation. } Intra-dataset, on the contrary, is built within one dataset that records the same actions differently.
+We include Jester(S-T), which is initially introduced by \cite{sahoo2021contrast}, in BEAR since it has been a well-established dataset for domain adaptation.
+Each identical action in Jester with a contrary direction is merged into one category.
+We also construct a three-view dataset based on InHARD.
+Basically, each original frame in InHARD contains three distinguished views (i.e., top, left, and right).
+We simply split the frames according to the view and construct three sub-datasets as InHARD-Top, InHARD-Left, and InHARD-Right.
+We keep the category the same as the original dataset.

+\paragraph{Challenging viewpoint adaptation.} As shown in Table~\ref{tab:uda}, domain adaptation can be obviously challenging, especially in viewpoint change cases.